 You must notify Incision when you first become aware that a circumstance, a claim or an investigation is made against you.
 This must be done as soon as reasonably practicable and in accordance with the terms and conditions of the policy.

 Please note that you will not be covered for claims, or circumstance arising from incidents, that occurred prior to your retroactive date.
 Matters that are previously known by, or have been notified to, you, your prior insurer(s) or Medical Defence Organisation (MDO) will also be excluded.

-Surgeons working for the NHS (or for the HSC in Northern Ireland) will receive indemnity for medical malpractice claims through one of the following clinical negligence schemes:
+Consultants working for the NHS (or for the HSC in Northern Ireland) will receive indemnity for medical malpractice claims through one of the following clinical negligence schemes:

-However, in order to practice in the UK, the General Medical Council (GMC) stipulates that surgeons with an independent practice (including any medico legal work) must have “adequate and appropriate insurance or indemnity in place”, even if the independent practice is performed at NHS or HSC premises.
+However, in order to practice in the UK, the General Medical Council (GMC) stipulates that consultants with an independent practice (including any medico legal work) must have “adequate and appropriate insurance or indemnity in place”, even if the independent practice is performed at NHS or HSC premises.

-As a minimum requirement to be registered to practice in the UK, the GMC recommends that surgeons purchase Medical and Professional Liability for claims arising from (i) any independent practice, whether this work takes place on NHS or HSC premises or not or (ii) medico legal work, if this work requires a licence to practise.
+As a minimum requirement to be registered to practice in the UK, the GMC recommends that consultants purchase Medical and Professional Liability for claims arising from (i) any independent practice, whether this work takes place on NHS or HSC premises or not or (ii) medico legal work, if this work requires a licence to practise.

-The GMC also suggests that surgeons should:
+The GMC also suggests that consultants should: